Kavlings/Kavlings/README.md

-# Hi there 👋 I'm Kaweesha
+# Greetings!
+I'm Kaweesha !

 **CS First Class · CIMA Qualified · Fintech & PropTech**

 ---

 - 🔭 I'm currently working on a **Trading212 algorithmic trading project**
-- 🌱 I'm currently learning **Typscript** and deepening my knowledge of fintech infrastructure
+- 🌱 I'm currently learning **Typescript** and deepening my knowledge of fintech infrastructure
 - 👯 I'm looking to collaborate on **fintech tools, data pipelines, or anything at the intersection of software and finance**
 - 💬 Ask me about **Kubernetes autoscaling, deep learning for time series, or building a finance tool**
 - 📫 How to reach me: https://www.linkedin.com/in/kaweesha/ · kaweesha.don@gmail.com